-In an emergency students and staff will hear three (3) consecutive blasts of the air horn or the fire siren.
+In an emergency students and staff will hear the relevant evacuation siren either code blue, orange or red.

 On hearing the emergency alert all staff, students and visitors are to make their way to the nearest safe exit and proceed to the muster point and await further instruction.
 Refer to the Emergency Evacuation Map on the following page.